jetvova/myarch32/README.md

 # myarch32
-Designing a 32-bit CPU from scratch
+MyArch32 is a simple, 32-bit CPU architecture designed from the ground up with its own instruction set.